 I describe myself as a “Pastor.
 Leader.
 Follower.”
 A “pastor” since I have been serving in some form or another as a pastor since 1987 when I took my first position as a church youth director at the ripe age of 19 years old.
 A “leader” because I believe God’s best gifts in me are to vision, inspire and encourage people to take positive Christ-centered action in their lives.
 A “follower” completes the profile for me because Jesus is the only true leader in the life of the church.
 If that is true, then all of us must first be followers of the Lord before we can become anything else.

 My wife Bettina and I have been married since 1994 and we have two wonderful adult children in David and Rachel.
-A life-long Lakers fan, I try and find any way possible to enjoy a game, but in the off-season I am a tepid Dodgers fan.
+A life-long Lakers fan, I try and find any way possible to enjoy a game.
+I am a new fan of the Sacramento Kings as my hometown crew…unless they are playing the Purple and Gold.
+In the off-season I am a tepid Dodgers fan.
 Travel and golf (hopefully at the same time) are my favorite activities besides cooking.